Zoo Station – some lessons in historical fiction

 Facts or fictions?

-This has been a preoccupation of many 20th century writers> Fabulists who trod the shaky grounds where fact meets fiction.
+This has been a preoccupation of many 20th century writers – fabulists who have trod the shaky grounds where fact meets fiction.
 Metaphorical writers who dwell on the subject of how views and perceptions are manufactured through the writing and re-writing of history.
 Laurent Binet’s HHhH comes to mind.
 While telling the story of Reinhard Heydrich, he tells the story of how difficult it is to write historical fact without using fiction.
-Milan Kundera’s books also other fine examples.
-He doesn’t mind incorporating essay into his novels and is upfront about the fact his characters are fabricated.
+Milan Kundera’s books are other fine examples.
+Kundera doesn’t mind incorporating essay into his novels and is upfront about the fact his characters are fabricated.
 Despite this they never seem derivative or pawn-like.
 Robert Coover’s tome Public Burning fuses real conversations, historical documents, archetypes and caricatures to present the events leading up to the executions of Julius and Ethel Rosenberg in 1952 in a way that screams out that this story is so horrifically fantastical, you couldn’t make this stuff up.
 Fact and fiction are indivisible.
 The styles of these writers don’t match my own.
-But each is brilliant in his own ways and worthy of a blog at another time.
+But each stylist is brilliant and worthy of a blog at another time.